MicrosoftDocs/memdocs/windows-365/enterprise/encryption.md

   - Snapshots
   - Images

-Windows 365, as a service, treats all data stored on Windows 365 disks as customer content.
+Windows 365 as a service treats all data stored on Windows 365 disks as customer content.
 For more information, see [Privacy and personal data in Windows 365](/windows-365/enterprise/privacy-personal-data).

 ## Encryption of data in transit